zoracreates/art-collage/DESIGN.md

 ##Design Summary

 Art Collage is built with React Native.
-It uses Firebase for its email and password authentication and Realtime Database storage.
+It uses Firebase for its email and password authentication, Realtime Database storage, and Cloud Storage.
 The application is built on top of Expo, primarily to ease publication and testing on a mobile device.
 In addition, Art Collage uses Expo’s Image Picker, which provides a simple API for accessing a user’s phone camera and photo gallery.

 Other relevant dependencies include React Native Elements, as a UI kit, React Native Keyboard Aware Scroll View for creating scrollable forms—React Native does not automatically make screens scroll or avoid the user’s keyboard—, and React Navigation for moving around the app.